Pushkin_portPushkin Poems

 It was you.
 To me you spoke.

-The same fleeting vision of light,
+That same fleeting vision of light,

 Of beauty beyond imagination or sight.

-Enraptured, my heart trembled in awe,
+Enraptured my heart trembled in awe,

 And my spirit revived and it did soar